Festival du Voyageur Frequently Asked Questions

 • How does the free shuttle service work?

 Festival du Voyageur offers a free shuttle service, provided by Beaver Bus Lines, in order to alleviate the traffic issues around Voyageur Park and to enhance our visitor’s experience.
-The shuttle makes round-trips from Université de Saint-Boniface, to Centre LaVérendrye, to Centre culturel franco-manitobain, to Voyageur Park.
-The shuttle will stop approximately every 20 minutes at each of the designated stops.
+Please see our Shuttle service page for the shuttle map and schedule.

 • What is the shuttle schedule?

-The shuttle will stop approximately every 20 minutes at each of the designated stops.
+The shuttle will pass approximately every 30 minutes at each of the designated stops.

 • What are the shuttle stops?